-According to a report from TransUnion, a national credit reporting agency, at the end of 2021 over 77.6 million consumers had at least one debt in collections with 188 billion in outstanding balances.
+According to a report from TransUnion, a national credit reporting agency, over 77.6 million consumers had at least one debt in collections with 188 billion in outstanding balances.
 In every sector, people are failing to make payments on their debt.

 Unpaid obligations can be detrimental to any organization.
 It can negatively affect your cash flow, impact your operating margins, and have a detrimental impact on your overall bottom line.
 Perhaps you need to consider working with a collection agency that will serve your best interest all while protecting your good reputation.
 The following items must be considered when making that decision.

 It is essential to work with a company that provides both clients and consumers with good customer service.
 This includes quick and responsive turnaround of requests by having experienced Account Representatives who answer the phone and handle any ongoing needs or issues.
 Things to consider or ask a prospective collection agency might include: what is your average hold time, what is your typical timeframe to follow up on voicemail or e-mail requests, what are your hours of operations, do you have bi-lingual Account Representatives and are consumer complaints handled properly.
 While the Fair Debt Collection Practices Act outlaws any threating or abusive behavior by Account Representatives to consumers, there are many important aspects of customer service overlooked by some collection agencies due to lack of training or the overall experience of their staff.